fluxninja/aperture/docs/content/applying-policies/quota-scheduler/external-rate-limiting.md

 In this policy,
 [Quota Scheduler](reference/policies/bundled-blueprints/policies/quota-scheduler.md#policy-quota-scheduler)
-component is configured with `bucket_capacity` and rate limiting is configured based on label key `api_key` extracted from the request header.
+component is configured with `bucket_capacity`, and rate limiting is configured based on label key `api_key` extracted from the request header.
 While the lazy sync of between the agent is set to false.